opencv/opencv/modules/gpu/doc/data_structures.rst

 ----------------------------------
 .. cpp:function:: void gpu::Stream::waitForCompletion()

-    Blocks ?? until all operations in the stream are complete.
+    Blocks the current CPU thread until all operations in the stream are complete.

 .. index:: gpu::StreamAccessor